- Radio controlled rocket gliders; all parts and motor casings must return with the glider

 It’s a good idea for an S8 competitor to have an “assistant” or “spotter”.
 The assistant can help guide the pilot from the launch site to the landing zone, announce remaining time, and review what other competitors’ models are doing including identifying regions of lift or sink.
 The importance of these spotters cannot be overstated; they are often much more capable of judging overall lift conditions than the pilot because they do not have to focus entirely on their own model.
 Having spotters which are familiar with R/C thermaling is very important, and it is recommended that the pilot and spotter have practiced together before and have good communication.

 It is highly recommended that anyone who wants to fly S8 competitively also flies other, non rocket-powered gliders for training.
 Because of the cost per motor and amount of support equipment, regular practice of S8 can be difficult.
 For beginners in the sport, the Parkzone Radian is an exceptional deal for an easy-to-fly and remarkably efficient model.
-Also, any of the DLGs listed above, plus many many more are available and are extremely efficient and advanced models which allow for great practice with little setup.
+Also, any of the DLGs listed above allow for great practice with little setup.
 A great starting place for finding DLG models and information is at RCGroups, and in particular the DLG Links thread.

-For landing practice in S8E/P, favorite methods include using competition S8 models with a small hi-start bungee, and then timing out 60-90 second flights for precision landing and duration, or installing discus launch throwing pegs in the wingtips and flying 45-60 second flights.
-If you are going to discus launch your S8 model keep in mind that it must have enough vertical tail surface area to prevent the model from yawing too much on launch and potentially flipping over.
-If one has a v-tail S8 model this almost certainly requires some sort of permanent or removable extra vertical fin which will make the tail resemble a “Y.” It is generally considered important to practice landings with your competition models as variances in sensitivity, control, and behavior at high or low speeds outside of the typical thermaling regime are much more critical.
+For precision landing practice in S8E/P, the easiest option is to do DLG-style launches and then target to land at 30, 45, or 60 second (depending on how high you can throw).
+Another option is to launch the model using a small hi-start.
+If you are going to discus launch your S8 model, keep in mind that it must have enough vertical tail surface area to prevent the model from yawing too much on launch and potentially flipping over.
+If one has a V-tail S8 model, this almost certainly requires some sort of permanent or removable extra vertical fin which will make the tail resemble a “Y.”

 - For S8, a misfire during a flyoff round results in a DQ.
 If you make it to the flyoff round, be extra careful with motor and igniter preparation.